arbkz/Getting-and-Cleaning-Data-Course-Project/README.md

 This dataset is then grouped by Activity to find the average value of each variable for a given activity and by Subject  o find the average value of each variable for a given subject.

-Finally two output files are created in the working directory.
-MeanByActivity.txt & MeanBySubject.txt
+Finally the output file is created in the working directory.
+MeanByActivityAndSubject.txt

-## Conclusion